JeffRMoore/koa/docs/api/request.md

   Request remote address.
 Supports `X-Forwarded-For` when `app.proxy` is __true__.

+  An alias is available on the Context object for `request.ip` allowing `ctx.request.ip` to be abbreviated as `ctx.ip`.

 #### `request.ips`

   When `X-Forwarded-For` is present and `app.proxy` is enabled an array of these ips is returned, ordered from upstream -> downstream.
 When disabled an empty array is returned.

+  An alias is available on the Context object for `request.ips` allowing `ctx.request.ips` to be abbreviated as `ctx.ips`.

 #### Request Context Headers